An opinion post

 I’m proud to have invented something called the “The Other 5 Es” and some people might think these are equally important.
 I wanted to cover my latest invention, something I’ve called The 6 Es.
 Not very original but if it ain’t broke don’t fix it so to speak, although minor improvements are fine!

-The 6 Es (below) are that bit more important than The Other 5 Es and I encourage you to have a think about quality of life improvements but with emphasise on management of risks.
+The 6 Es (below) are that bit more important than The Other 5 Es and I encourage you to have a think about quality-of-life improvements but with emphasis on management of risks.

 The 6 Es by Ronny Allan

 Ask any doctor about the benefits of exercise and there will be unanimous agreement that it is good for physical and mental health.
 There are so many studies confirming the benefits for cancer patients, particularly those living with long term conditions.
 Now ….. when I say exercise, I don’t mean go and climb up Mount Kilimanjaro (although if you are capable, why not?).
 I mean what is comfortable for you and this may just be a walk around the block.
 It might also mean a starting point, i.e. after a while, you may extend that to 2 blocks, 3 blocks and so on.